Dhrigos/tes/README.md

   - Tailwind CSS: https://tailwindcss.com/

  ## License
- See `LICENSE-PROPRIETARY.md` for the applicable terms.
+ See `LICENSE` for the applicable terms.
  A superseding notice is also placed at the top of `LICENSE` for repository history context.